roura356a/csk/intl.en-US/solution/Deep learning solutions/Deep learning solutions based on Helm charts/Create an Apsara File Storage NAS data volume.md

     -   **Protocol Type**: Select NFS \(including NFSv3 and NFSv4\).
     -   **Zone**: Select **China East 1 Zone B**.
 Different zones in the same region can communicate with each other.
     -   **Storage Package**: Select the storage package you have prepared.
 4. Click **OK** to complete the file system creation.
 You can see the file system in the list.
 5. In the Actions column, click **Manage** to go to the file system details page.

     ![](images/9095_en-US.png)

 6. In the Mount Point navigation bar, click **Add Mount Point** and configure the information to add a mount point that is in a VPC.
-For more information, see the "Create a mount point" section of the [Mount a file system on an ECS instance running Windows](https://help.aliyun.com/document_detail/60431.html) topic.
+For more information, see [Step 2: Create a mount point](../../../../reseller.en-US/Quick Start/NAS Capacity and NAS Performance/Mount a file system on an ECS instance running Linux.md#section_9q8_owp_z6n).

     ![](images/9096_en-US.png)